 This was a difficult trip, even though we have done several long (10 days or more) ski traverses on the coast before.
-It will test your experience with camping and survival in winter conditions, navigation over gnarly terrain, and a certain degree of confidence in own abilities in an unfamiliar landscape.
-It taught me so much about human vulnerability and why indigenous peoples revered mountains but stayed away from them, especially in winter.
+It will test your experience with camping and survival in winter conditions, navigation over gnarly terrain, and your degree of confidence traveling through unfamiliar and potentially dangerous landscapes.

 The description that follows is the account of our daily events and hurdles.
-It might get too technical at some points but the intention was to write it up for anyone who’d like to venture out in that direction and is looking for some “beta” (information about the area, in a mountaineering jargon).
+It might get too technical at some points but the intention was to write it up for anyone who’d like to venture out in that direction and is looking for some “beta” (information about the area, in the mountaineering jargon).

 April 15 to 26, 2017

 Start: Upper Lillooet FSR km 45.5 (Salal Creek FSR)

 Finish: Upper Lillooet FSR km 49 (Keyhole Bridge/ Upper Lillooet IPP intake)

 Day 1: Lillooet FSR to Salal Creek N branch

 (April 15, 2017; Distance: 9.1km; Elevation Gain: 538m; Weather: overcast/sunny)